 - Text messages

 More sophisticated attacks, known as spear phishing, are personalized messages from scammers posing as people or institutions that you trust.
-They often collect identifiable information about you from social media to make their messages more convincing.
+They often collect identifiable information about you from social media or the compromised account of someone you know to make their messages more convincing.
 Never transmit sensitive information over email or social media, even if the message requesting information appears to be legitimate.

 Signs of phishing include: